Flemishmonk/Hello-World-JR/README.md

 # Hello-World-JR
-doing my first steps wiht Git and GitHub
+doing my first steps with Git and GitHub